 Address: 2 de la Commune Street West, Montreal, Quebec, Canada, H2Y 4B2

-For visitors with little ones who are interested in science, the Montreal Science Centre is a wonderful place to spend some time.
-This museum opened in 2000 and is full of fun, educational, hands-on activities that the whole family will enjoy.
-There are permanent exhibits about the human body, water, wind, inventors, nature, motion, and creativity, and there are always new, temporary exhibits to explore as well.
+For visitors with little ones interested in science, the Montreal Science Centre is a wonderful place to spend some time.
+This museum opened in 2000 and is full of fun, educational, hands-on activities for the whole family.

 If you’re looking for things to do in Montreal with kids, this is your answer.
 Your kiddos will have so much fun here that they won’t want to leave!